gadse/gadse.github.io/README.md

 # Regular Campaign Sessions

 ## SKT
-- **Next Session:** 03.03.2019, 14.00
+- **Next Session:** 17.03.2019, 14.00
-- **Location:** EUFF
+- **Location:** See Telegram
 - **Food:** Yes
-- **Party's Current Location:** Spine of the world, near the Eye of the Allfather.
+- **Party's Current Location:** Grisma
 - **Current In-Game Date:**
-- **Last session in "one" sentence:** Our heroes explored the Eye of the Allfather, fought against a Remorhaz, and made their way to the oracle in the inner sanctum.
-After asking some questions, the party was attacked by a blue dragon.
-Harshnag sacrificed himself, giving the party just enough time to flee.
+- **Last session in "one" sentence:** After escorting Noori back to the Great Worm Cavern, they returned to the eye of the allfather in order to gather proof for Wormblods death.
+Thanks to the creature living inside the Uthgards Altar, they found out that Antares son is still alive.

 ## Fallout
 - **Next Date:** TBD